China–Nepal railway

+Background

+As a landlocked country nestled against the backdrop of the Himalayas, Nepal has traditionally relied on India for its petroleum supplies, most of its medicines, and essential commodities.
+India has repeatedly leveraged this dependence as a tool of coercion to influence Nepal's domestic affairs and foreign policy.
+For instance, in 1989, India imposed a blockade by closing 19 of Nepal's 21 border crossings due to a dispute over trade and transit treaties, effectively pressuring Nepal to align with its political agenda.

+In 2015, Nepal accused India of enforcing another blockade in response to a new constitution, shortly after the country was devastated by a devastating earthquake.
+This blockade led to severe shortages of crucial medicines and fuel, creating a humanitarian crisis and fueling strong anti-India sentiments within Nepal.
+India's interference in Nepal's internal matters, including the ousting of Prime Minister Oli, further strained relations between the two countries.
+In response to the growing rift and recognizing the risks of over-reliance on India, Nepal has taken steps to diversify its dependencies.
+One significant move is the decision to build the China-Nepal Railway, aiming to reduce its reliance on India and mitigate future risks.

 History

-As early as 1973, Mao Zedong proposed a connection between the two countries to King Birendra of Nepal in Beijing.
+On December 7, 1973, King Birendra of Nepal visited China and met with Chairman Mao Zedong.
+During their discussion, King Birendra expressed his desire to strengthen the relationship between Nepal and China.
+In response, Chairman Mao assured him that China would construct the Qinghai-Tibet Railway to Lhasa, with the eventual goal of extending it to Kathmandu.
 In 2006, the Qinghai–Tibet Railway, the first railway in Tibet, was completed.
-The same year, the then chairman of Tibet Autonomous Region Qiangba Puncog told the current Prime Minister of Nepal Khadga Prasad Oli, then Deputy Prime Minister, that the railway would be extended to Shigatse and eventually to China–Nepal border.
+The same year, the then chairman of Tibet Autonomous Region Qiangba Puncog told the former Prime Minister of Nepal Khadga Prasad Oli, then Deputy Prime Minister, that the railway would be extended to Shigatse and eventually to China–Nepal border.

 In 2016, during Oli's visit to China, the two countries signed a treaty on trade and transit, including a plan to build a high speed railway from Kathmandu to the Chinese border.
 In June 2018, Nepal and China agreed on construction of the railway as a component of a series of cooperation projects approved by the two sides.
 A mutual agreement over the pre-feasibility study was reached in August 2018.
-The railway has been viewed as a way to reduce Nepal's dependence on India, which was made apparent during the 2015 Nepal blockade.
+The China-Nepal Railway was featured in the joint communiqué issued by the leaders during the Belt and Road Forum for International Cooperation held in Beijing in April 2019.